 Les Bernal - National Director

-Like many of the thousands of citizens who have fought to get government out of the predatory gambling business over the last twenty-five years, Les was a convert to the cause.
-The more he learned about how this policy has failed and how it has become the public voice of our government, the more committed he became to work for a fairer and more hopeful vision of the path to American prosperity.
+Like many of the thousands of citizens who have fought against state-sanctioned casinos and lotteries over the last twenty-five years, Les was a convert to the cause.
+The more he learned, the more committed he became to improve the lives of the American people, freeing us of the lower standard of living, exploitation and dishonesty that commercialized gambling spreads.

 Les graduated from Ithaca College with a B.A. in English and earned a M.P.A. from Suffolk University.